Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics: Simulation Results

-where $K_p$ is the prediction horizon at the test.
-System stability is measured by a score function that assigns a score of $1$ when the cart’s position is within $0.2$ units of the target location and the pendulum's angle remains within $0.05$ radians of the upright position and $0$ otherwise We compare the logical Koopman AE model with two baselines: \begin{itemize} \item Individual MLD-Koopman model (Baseline 1), where each system has its own AE.
+The performance is evaluated by \textit{sample complexity} (number of communication samples required to train the model) and \textit{ prediction performance} using \gls{nrmse}, calculated as where $K_p$ is the prediction horizon at the test.
+The \textit{control performance} is measured by a scoring function that assigns a score of $1$ when the cart’s position is within $0.2$ units of the target location and the pendulum's angle remains within $0.05$ radians of the upright position, and $0$ otherwise.
+We compare the semantic logical Koopman \gls{ae} with two baselines: \begin{itemize} \item Individual MLD-Koopman model (Baseline 1), where each system has its own \gls{ae}.
 Note that the MLD-Koopman model is from our preliminary work \cite{girgis2023semantic}. \item Shared MLD-Koopman model (Baseline 2) used across all systems. \end{itemize}

-\textbf{Impact of Representation Dimensions.}\; Fig. \ref{fig_latent_dim} presents the state prediction performance and sample complexity of the proposed logical Koopman AE model with two baseline models, using an SNR of $15$ dB, one-step prediction depth, and varying state representation dimensions.
-The logical Koopman AE model performs similarly to Baseline 1 and significantly outperforms Baseline 2 across all systems.
-It achieves an NRMSE of about $1\%$ as shown in Fig.~\ref{fig_latent_dim_4}, with the reference system (System 1) reaching $0.2\%$ NRMSE with a four-dimensional representation.
-Lower-dimensional representations slightly increase the NRMSE to $1.5\%$ as shown in Fig.~\ref{fig_latent_dim_2}, while Baseline 2 shows a much higher $9 \%$ error.
+\textbf{Impact of Representation Dimensions.}\; Fig. \ref{fig_latent_dim} illustrates the state prediction performance and sample complexity of the proposed semantic logical Koopman \gls{ae} in comparison with two baselines, evaluated under an SNR of $15 \, \mathrm{dB}$, a one-step prediction depth, and varying state representation dimensions.
+The semantic logical Koopman \gls{ae} achieves performance comparable to Baseline 1 and significantly outperforms Baseline 2 across all systems.
+As shown in Fig.~\ref{fig_latent_dim_4}, the proposed model achieves an \gls{nrmse} of about $1\%$, with the reference system (system 1) reaching $0.2\%$ with a four-dimensional representation.
+Reducing the representation to two dimensions slightly increases the \gls{nrmse} to $1.5\%$ as shown in Fig.~\ref{fig_latent_dim_2}, while baseline 2 exhibits a substantially higher error of $9 \%$.

-The proposed model's success comes from its ability to encode control rules in the latent space via the LSK model, pre-training the encoder and decoder for $50$ epochs.
-The DSK model captures the semantic correlations leveraging reference dynamics, requiring only $10\%$ of the data to encode control rules compared to reference dynamics.
-By combining DSK and LSK, the model effectively linearizes non-linear dynamics, enabling accurate state predictions with low communication overhead.
-Note that the encoder and decoder are fine-tuned on systems governed by control rules, enriching the latent space to capture dynamic variations.
+The improved performance of the proposed model is attributed to its ability to capture semantic structure through the \gls{dsk} model trained on the reference system, combined with the \gls{lsk} model, which encodes system-specific control rules in the latent space.
+The encoder and decoder are pre-trained for $50$ epochs using only $10\%$ of the data to train the \gls{lsk} model compared to the \gls{dsk} model.
+By jointly leveraging the \gls{dsk} and \gls{lsk} models, the proposed approach effectively linearizes non-linear system dynamics, enabling accurate state prediction with significantly reduced communication overhead.
+Note that the encoder and decoder are fine-tuned on each target system to adapt to system-specific control rules, enriching the latent space to capture dynamic variability.